ivy-llc/ivy/docs/partial_source/deep_dive/11_docstring_examples.rst

 For *nestable* functions which accept more than one argument, there should also be an example that:

-9. passes in :code:`ivy.Container` instances for multiple arguments.
+9. passes in :code:`ivy.Container` instances for multiple arguments

 **Instance Method Examples**